pokt-network/pocket/shared/modules/doc/README.md

 Stopping the module, ends the service and disables operation.

-This is the proper way to conclude the lifecycle of the module
+This is the proper way to conclude the lifecycle of the module.

 ```golang
 err := newModule.Stop()